Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/205-Containers.md

 to ensure proper bindings (as they need, e.g., the libfabric library from the system and the proper "CXI provider" for libfabric to connect to the Slingshot interconnect).
 The module will also provide an environment variable to refer to the container (name with full path) to make it easy to refer to the container in job scripts.
 Some of the modules also provide some scripts that may make using the containers easier in some standard scenarios.
-Alternatively, the user support team is also working on some modules for users who want to run the containers as manually as possible yet want an easy way to deal with the necessary bindings of user file systems and HPE Cray PE components needed from the system (see also [course materials for the AI training/workshop](https://lumi-supercomputer.github.io/AI-latest/)).
+Alternatively, the user support team also provides the `singularity-AI-bindings` module discussed above, for users who want to run the containers as manually as possible yet want an easy way to deal with the necessary bindings of user file systems and HPE Cray PE components needed from the system (see also [course materials for the AI training/workshop](https://lumi-supercomputer.github.io/AI-latest/)).